SibylLab/Program-Wars/src/markdown/howToPlay.md

 4. A Variable Repetition card (Rx) card has no effect without a Variable.

 **Relation to computer programming:** A variable in a computer program is a piece of computer memory that holds a value.
 Variables are given names so the computer program can either get the value or change the value at the memory location.
 You can think of a variable as a small box with a label on it, and the computer program can change what is in the box at anytime.
-To find out more about variables you can go to: here.
+To find out more about variables you can go to <a href="https://www.tutorialspoint.com/computer_programming/computer_programming_variables.htm" target="_blank">here</a>.
 <br>

 - Method card: